Scott Hall

 About Scott Hall

 Scott has published a series of studies related to connections among a young adults’ family and romantic experiences, their beliefs and attitudes related to marriage, and their intentions regarding marriage and family.
 He has developed and expanded multiple theoretical perspectives related to marital beliefs.
 He also studies the transition to marriage (including cohabitation) and early marital adjustment.
-Work-family interface issues are also of interest.
-Scott is also motivated to make connections between his scholarship and the local community, and is working to build collaborations among faculty and community partners to ultimately benefit struggling families and advance knowledge about effective family engagement.
+Family stress and trauma and work-family interface issues are also of interest.
+Scott published a 2024 edition of a textbook on family stress.
+Scott is particularly motivated to make connections between his scholarship and the local community, and is working to build collaborations among faculty and community partners to ultimately benefit struggling families and advance knowledge about effective family engagement.

 Professional Experience